viking2917/cordova-plugin-openwith-ios/README.md

 It shouldn't be too hard.
 But just in case, Jean-Christophe Hoelt [posted a screencast of it](https://youtu.be/eaE4m_xO1mg).

+**NOTE**: See this comment about the need to sometimes manually edit the plist file: https://github.com/EternallLight/cordova-plugin-openwith-ios/issues/3

 ### iOS Setup

 After having installed the plugin, with the ios platform in place, 1 operation needs to be done manually: setup the App Group on both the Cordova App and the Share Extension.